PratikBarhate/PratikBarhate/README.md

 ### Hello World 🌏, I am Pratik Barhate.

-My professional details can be found on [LinkedIn](https://www.linkedin.com/in/pratik-barhate).
+My professional details can be found on [LinkedIn](https://www.linkedin.com/in/pratik-barhate) and few small blogs on [Medium](https://medium.com/@pratikbarhate)